I believe there is nothing more fascinating, spectacular, and awe-inspiring than a volcanic eruption.

 On this website, you’ll find an overview of my specific volcanic interests, professional affiliations, and research endeavours.
-My “pet” volcano during three years of PhD study into submarine explosive volcanism has been Lō`ihi Seamount, Hawai`i, but my research is now diversifying to address a host of volcanic questions.
+My field areas extend from the bottom of the Pacific Ocean to the top of the Andes.

 I am always trying to make my research as dynamic as the systems I study, and I welcome new collaborations, ideas, and discussions.
 If you are feeling in any way volcanically inclined, don’t hesitate to get in touch!